The leading center for scholarly reflection within the Catholic moral and intellectual tradition

 Evangelium Vitae Medal Celebration

-The 2024 Notre Dame Evangelium Vitae Medal will be presented to Dr. Elvira Parravicini on April 27, 2024.
-Registration has ended due to capacity.
+The dCEC presented the 2024 Notre Dame Evangelium Vitae Medal to Dr. Elvira Parravicini on April 27, 2024.
+Watch the profile video on our youtube channel.

 • Ethics and Culture Cast